sadeeshm002/Secret-santa-Java-Project/README.md

 Clone the Project using https://github.com/sadeeshm002/Secret-santa-Java-Project.git. and open in any Java based IDE

+After that navigate to src -> com.acme.secretsanta.game package -> SecretSantaGame.java

-After that run SecretSantaGame.java as java application -> it will give SecresantaAssignments.csv file as output
+run SecretSantaGame.java as java application -> it will give SecresantaAssignments.csv file as output

 #solution overview